Stroke & Vascular Disorders

 • Infections |

-Neurologic complications of heart transplantation.
-Experience from a single center including 200 patients revealed that 23% had neurologic complications that included ischemic stroke, seizures, diffuse encephalopathy, headache, and cerebral infections.
-Preoperative mechanical circulatory support requirement was the most important predictor of poor neurologic outcome (137).
-The risk factors for ischemic stroke after cardiac transplant are history of prior stroke and dilated cardiomyopathy (56; 09).
+Heart transplantation.
+Experience from a single center, including 200 patients, revealed that 23% had neurologic complications: ischemic stroke, seizures, diffuse encephalopathy, headache, and cerebral infections.
+Preoperative mechanical circulatory support requirement was the most important predictor of poor neurologic outcome (189).
+The risk factors for ischemic stroke after cardiac transplant are prior stroke and dilated cardiomyopathy (79; 13).

 Prevention of perioperative neurologic complications includes: